StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Introduction

-This package contains the Julia versions of the snippets contained in the R package "rethinking".
+This package contains the Julia versions of the snippets contained in the R package "rethinking" associated with the book [Statisticasl Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+## Layout of the package

-Instead of having all snippets in a single file, I plan to organize the snippets by chapter and group snippets in clips.
+Instead of having all snippets in a single file, the snippets are organized by chapter and grouped in clips by related snippets.
 E.g. chapter 0 of the R package has snippets 0.1 to 0.5.
 I have divided those in 2 clips:

 1. `clip_00_01_03.jl` - contains snippets 0.1 through 0.3
 2. `clip_00_04_05.jl` - contains snippets 0.4 and 0.5.